kdalkafoukis/diploma_thesis/README.md

 __A platform for monitoring cloud infrastructures by the infrastructure administrator.Completed on June, 2016.__

+__In a few words:
+The platform that works in the Cloud Infrastructure, gathers Logs from Openstack & Zabbix elements and stores them to Apache Cassandra which is a NoSQL database and Apache Spark on top of Cassandra does batch analysis__

 __This repository has been created to show samples of the architecture & code, of the platform.__

  ## Programming Languages, Libraries, Api's and Frameworks were used: